 In some cases, you will need to authenticate the document that needs official translation.
 Authentication provides evidence to authorities in another country that the foreign document is legal.

 An important note is that the apostille has to be produced in the origin country or embassy where the document originated.
 In many cases, the authorities that produce the apostilles are also those dealing with the type of document.
 For instance, if you have a court sentence that needs an apostille, you should query the court building where the sentence comes from to see if they can provide an apostille stamp.

 Official translators cannot issue apostilles for foreign documents.

 Before you send your translator any documents, you should find out from the relevant authorities whether it needs an apostille or not.
-If you add an apostille stamp after it’s been translated, there will typically be additional costs for your translator to reprint an official translation to include the missing authentication information.
+If you add an apostille stamp after translation, there are also additional costs for your translator to reprint an official translation to include the missing authentication information.

 8. Can I get an extra copy of my certified translation for free?

 In general, copies are not free.
-It might seem like just an extra document from the printer but official translations are typically printed on official paper coded with a serial number, which is stamped and signed by an official translator afterwards.
+It might seem like just an extra document from the printer but official translations typically come on official paper coded with a serial number, with a stamp and signature from an official translator afterward.

 That’s the value of the official translation: each individual print out acts as an individual legal document, even if they are identical copies.